MSc Advanced Manufacturing Technology & Systems Management

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.

 • IELTS: overall score of 7.0 with no sub-test below 6.5.

 • TOEFL iBT: at least 100 overall with no sub-test less than 22.
 We do not accept 'MyBestScore'.
 We do not accept TOEFL iBT Home Edition.

 • Pearson PTE: at least 76 overall with no sub-test below 70.

 • Pre-sessional English run by the University Centre for Academic English

 English language test validity

 Applications to this course are considered through a staged admissions process with selection deadlines throughout the year.
 Due to the competition for places, we give preference to applicants with grades above our minimum entry requirements.
 If we make you an offer, you will have 6 weeks in which to accept.
 Offers that are not accepted within the 6 week period will be withdrawn so that an offer can be made to another candidate in the next application stage.

-Stage 4: Application deadline Friday 28 July 2023.
-Decision by Friday 25 August 2023.
-Please note, that this stage is suitable only for those who meets all entry criteria as the deadline for submitting any outstanding supporting documents is 31 July 2023.
-The Department reserves the right to withdraw incomplete applications.We aim to give you a decision on your application in the decision period for your application stage.
+Stage 3: Application deadline 3 May 2024.
+Decision by 21 June 2024.We aim to give you a decision on your application in the decision period for your application stage.
 However, in some instances it may be necessary to roll your application forward to the next stage due to the competition for places and the volume of applications received.